 Our tracker was tested using in-vivo imagery from a human partial nephrectomy.
-We chose a challenging sequence to test the tracker's abilities against changing lighting conditions, pose and perspective changes, rapid movements into and out of the camera's field-of-view, and changing backgrounds due to movements of the organs and bleeding.
+We chose a challenging sequence to test the tracker's abilities against changing lighting conditions, pose and perspective changes, rapid movements into and out of the camera's field-of-view, and changing backgrounds.
 The initial track was seeded manually by the user providing both a position and size of an image patch to track containing a surgical tool.
+In all of the following figures, the green box represents the bounding box of the final output of the tracker, displaying the position and size in the current frame.

-We set a maximum number of m (typically 4-5) states to serve as a ring buffer, and we define a constant time step δ (\sim 1.5-2.5secs) to serve as the update rate for adding new states.
+We set a maximum number of m (typically 4-5) states to serve as a ring buffer, and we define a constant time step δ (~1.5-2.5secs) to serve as the update rate for adding new states.
 We add new states until the memory is full, and then replace the oldest entry.
 This method works well on a frame-to-frame basis in a real-time setting, with efficient computer memory usage.
-More complex memories could be used to increase performance, such as a log-distribution in time to keep both a long-term and short-term memory, or extracting something unique about the object (i.e., a 3-D viewpoint) and keeping a model of the object spatially, rather than temporally.